 As summer draws to a close, it’s time to start discussing common fall diseases and prevention, as well as what fungicide applications to use for disease control before the season ends.
 With the proper treatments, fertility plans, and water management, you can set yourself up for a clean slate come spring.
-Here are five diseases to pay attention to this fall.
+Here are six diseases to pay attention to this fall.

 Pythium Blight

 Pythium blight occurs on bermudagrass greens when it’s rainy and cool in the fall.
 Leaving sunken, discolored spots on the course, Pythium blight is sometimes confused with leaf spot.
-Treatment options for Pythium blight include CYA 345, Segway, Mefenoxam, and Serata, most of which also have preventative effects.
+Treatment options for Pythium blight include ArmorTech CYA 345, Mefenoxam, and Serata, most of which also have preventative effects.

 Leaf Spot